tshepang/blog/content/computing/major projects using Mercurial.rst

 * Firefox__, world number 3 desktop web browser (number of users)

+* CPython__ and PyPy__, the most important implementations of a top 10
-* CPython__, top 10 of most popular programming languages
+  popular programming language

 * Mercurial__, 2nd only to Git in terms of DVCS popularity, though maybe lagging by 2 orders of magnitude :(